DeltaChain Price Reaches $0.0000 (DELTA)

-DeltaChain (CURRENCY:DELTA) traded 5.5% lower against the U.S. dollar during the one day period ending at 8:00 AM E.T. on February 7th.
-DeltaChain has a market cap of $119,459.11 and $268.00 worth of DeltaChain was traded on exchanges in the last 24 hours.
-During the last week, DeltaChain has traded 95.3% lower against the U.S. dollar.
+DeltaChain (CURRENCY:DELTA) traded 26.4% higher against the U.S. dollar during the one day period ending at 18:00 PM E.T. on February 8th.
+DeltaChain has a market cap of $150,149.75 and $485.00 worth of DeltaChain was traded on exchanges in the last 24 hours.
+During the last week, DeltaChain has traded 44.3% higher against the U.S. dollar.
 One DeltaChain coin can currently be bought for approximately $0.0000 or 0.00000000 BTC on popular exchanges.

 Here is how related cryptocurrencies have performed during the last 24 hours: